JoshuaWilliams9107/RuneImporter/README.md

 ### - Warning -
-This Program takes control of your computers mouse upon clicking "Import into League Client", use with caution.
+This Program takes control of your computer's mouse upon clicking "Import into League Client", use with caution.